 My effort during this time mostly has been on the software side of things.
-For the modeling of the little balls that will fall thru the hourglass.

 Started working on a new mini-project to build an hourglass using cascaded led matrix displays driven by max7219s and an arduino with some kind of a gravity sensor on it.